 Double-press the Digital Crown in an app, and you'll return to the clock face.
 It's a quick way to jump around the Watch's interface without having to return to the home screen first.

-Notification pop up on the screen that you don't want to deal with right now?
+Has a notification popped up on your Apple Watch screen that you don't want to deal with right now?
 Just swipe down (or scroll down with the Digital Crown) from the top of the screen to dismiss it.

 (Bonus tip: You can also force touch in Notification Center itself to dismiss all your notifications.)

-This is perhaps my favorite Watch productivity feature: As long as you haven't yet opened the app your notifications are from, they still live in your Watch's Notification Center.
-When you swipe down from the clock face and tap on a notification, you can actually view the entire message without it dismissing the notification — or it being "seen" as read on the other end.
+As long as you haven't yet opened the app your notifications are from, they still live in your Watch's Notification Center.
+When you swipe down from the clock face and tap on a notification, you can actually view the entire message without it dismissing the information — or it being "seen" as read on the other end.

 Practically, this means you can read any messages that come in without letting the recipient know you've read it.
 For me, this lets me quickly check for work or personal emergencies without having to signal to the other person that I've read it and am aware of the problem.
 Yes, I could do essentially the same thing by turning read receipts off entirely, but I actually like having receipts on during the work day — I just don't want to be accessible 24/7 if it's not an emergency.